-Stafford and fellow paramedic, 25-year-old Gabe Hicks (BParamedicSc ’16), have each donated $2,000 to establish a new scholarship to help new paramedic students overcome some of the financial challenges they both experienced at the beginning of their paramedic degree.
+Stafford and fellow paramedic, 25-year-old Gabe Hicks (BParamedicSc ’16), each donated $2,000 to establish a new scholarship to help new paramedicine students overcome some of the financial challenges they both experienced at the beginning of their Paramedic Science degree.

-Over the next four years, the Stafford Wulff Scholarship will provide two students each year with $500 to assist them with the essential costs associated with their studies such uniforms, fitness testing, vaccinations, and diagnostic equipment.
+Each year the Stafford Wulff Opportunity Scholarship in Paramedic Science will provide two students with $500 to assist them with the essential costs associated with their studies such uniforms, fitness testing, vaccinations, and diagnostic equipment.

-Stafford and Gabe hope the scholarship will relive acute financial pressures so that paramedic students can focus on their studies and grow into capable, compassionate and professional emergency workers.
+Gabe hopes the scholarship will relive acute financial pressures so that paramedicine students can focus on their studies and grow into capable, compassionate and professional emergency workers.

 Paramedics deliver vital health and social care to a diverse range of people, with varied backgrounds throughout the community.
-With Stafford and Gabe, Flinders University believes our paramedic student cohort should also reflect this spectrum of diversity, while also displaying a commitment to achieving their best academically and providing the best possible care to their patients when they enter the profession.
+Flinders University believes our paramedicine student cohort should also reflect this spectrum of diversity, while also displaying a commitment to achieving their best academically and providing the best possible care to their patients when they enter the profession.

-If you share Stafford and Gabe’s commitment to equity and opportunity for our paramedic students, please donate to the Stafford Wulff Scholarship so that even more students can receive this essential support.
+If you share our commitment to equity and opportunity for our paramedicine students, please donate to the scholarship so that even more students can receive this essential support.

-“By providing your support you will enable students to better focus their time and energy on their studies and help them on their way to becoming effective emergency responders, providing care in the community.”
+“By providing your support you will enable students to better focus their time and energy on their studies and help them on their way to becoming effective emergency responders, providing care in the community,” says Gabe.